Caracara cheriway—Crested Caracara // Falco—Falcons

 Fig. 2.
 Image of a Caracara from a poster by Bob Hines, courtesy of the U.S. Fish and Wildlife Service.

-In modern times, southern Arizona is inhabited and Crested Caracaras appear sporadically in New Mexico, including having nested near Belen in the Rio Grande Valley near the center of the state (Ligon 1961).
-They were common in southeastern New Mexico during the late Wisconsin (over 240 specimens are catalogued from Dry Cave).
+In modern times, southern Arizona is inhabited and Crested Caracaras appear sporadically from Trans-Pecos Texas west to central California.
+In New Mexico, they have nested near Belen in the Rio Grande Valley near the center of the state (Ligon 1961).
+They were common in southeastern New Mexico during the late Wisconsin (over 240 bones are catalogued from Dry Cave).
 It apparently nested within the entrance area of Dry Cave, with both young and adults represented in the deposits.

 Late Wisconsin/Holocene: Balcony Room(Harris 1993c); Conkling Cavern (Howard and Miller 1933).